diego-conti/ratatoskr/README.md

 		matrix m;
 	};
 	auto parameters_description = make_parameter_description(
+		alternative
 		"matrix", "a matrix, written by a space-separated list of lists of comma-separated values",matrix_by_elements(&Parameters::m,&Parameters::symbols)
+		"diagonal-matrix", "a diagonal matrix, written by a comma-separated list of the diagonal entries",diagonal_matrix(&Parameters::m,&Parameters::symbols)
 	);
 	auto program = make_program_description(
 		"invert", "compute the inverse of a matrix",